 Already settled in the Bronze Age, a slightly more recent claim to fame is that the more Pezsgő (Hungarian sparkling wine made using Champagne techniques) is produced here than anywhere else in the region.
 So, bubbles all around!

-“Winter Run” (HU: Fülöp Különc) – 5-kn up the hill and back.
-The first is being organised in February 2016.
+“Winter Run” (HU: Fülöp Különc) – 5-km up the hill and back.
+The first was organised in February 2017.

 Discover the Tokaj wine vinegar factory and its museum.

 Take a boat trip or hire a canoe to explore the river Bodrog and its oxbows before it flows into the Tisza at Tokaj.

 Climb the hill, past the cemeteries, for a super view over the floodplain.